ARTIST: billy woods + Kenny Segal

 ALBUM: Hiding Places

-NOTES: This is the woods + segal Hiding Places VINYL + SHIRT COMBO!
-Get both at 20% off!
-Consists of one 12″ black vinyl (A/B) packaged in a 12″ jacket with photography by Yves Marchand & Romain Meffre, the Hiding Places T-Shirt with artwork by M. Musgrove and a digital MP3 zip download of the album.
+NOTES: This is the woods + segal Hiding Places VINYL + CD COMBO!
+Get both formats at 20% off!
+Consists of one 12″ black vinyl (A/B) packaged in a 12″ jacket with photography by Yves Marchand & Romain Meffre, one compact disc in jewel case with 24p lyric booklet, as well as a digital MP3 zip download of the album.
 DOES NOT INCLUDE THE LIMITED EDITION HIDING PLACES VINYL, just the regular black vinyl version.
 Starts shipping on Friday March 29th!
 ALL VINYL ORDERS INCLUDE A DIGITAL DOWNLOAD!!
 Digital download will be available from the online link in your invoice.
 Upon release you will receive a notice email with the the link to your invoice as well as the download link.
 This purchase allows you two downloads.

 - steak knives

 - a day in a week in a year featuring MOTHERMARY

 - crawlspace* featuring ELUCID